Our Reversals Procedure

 the tube that carries sperms from the testis to the sperm reservoirs at the base of the bladder.
 This measures from 1.5-2.5 mm in diameter with a thick muscular wall and a tiny inner tube (lumen) measuring just 0.2 mm.

-literally ‘vas’+’ectomy’ i.e. removal of a portion of vas to block the passage of sperms.
+literally ‘vas’+’ectomy’ i.e. removal of a portion of the vas to block the passage of sperms.

-the lower portion of vas still attached to the testis after a vasectomy.
+the lower portion of the vas still attached to the testis after a vasectomy.

 Vasoepididymostomy – a connection from the vas to the epididymis.

 How is the operation performed?
 In the event of a blow out (meaning rupture and blockage) of the long slender coiled tube called epididymis prior to vas or significant shortage of the vas, We can connect the lumen of the vas directly to an isolated segment of the epididymis prior to the blowout.
 This is an extremely delicate procedure.
 We bring down the proximal segment of the vas within the coverings of the testis (tunica) to come adjacent to the epididymis, After that, a small window like the opening is made in the outer covering of the epididymis.
 A short segment of the epididymis is isolated and the sutures are deployed.
 The epididymis tube is opened and the fluid is checked for sperms.
 The epidydimal tubule is connected to the inner layer of the vas by a technique called Longitudinal Intussusception Vaso Epididymostomy (LIVE)

 We give a sedative premed injection which provides relaxation and pain relief.

 This is chosen to act quickly – within seconds – and last for hours.
 We proceed carefully and slowly – freezing each area in turn.